k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

   * **Settings**

-  * **Refresh Status** - trigger a refresh status action manually, either the Auto Refresh is turned on, in the top bar of the Spaces page, or not.
+  * **Refresh Status** - triggers a refreshing of the Space's status, regardless of whether the Auto Refresh is turned on, in the top bar of the Spaces page, or not.

   * **Restart** - restart the Space, e.g., when a configuration that requires a Fabric restart is needed.